rackerlabs/technical-blog/_posts/2018-06-27-Oracle-online-table-partitions-using-package-dbms-redefinition.md

 ### Step 10: Check redefinition feasibility

+**Note**: The source table (non-partitioned) does not need a primary key before you use the redefinition package.

 Run the following commands to see if redefinition is possible, and save the results to a spool file: